Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     AvoidTarget = true

 Avoid collisions with other enemies.
-Can be expensive if there are many enemy vehicles in play.
+Can be expensive to calculate if there are many enemy vehicles in play.

     AvoidOtherEnemies = true